Marc1199/Memoria_TFG/README.md

 ## Bugs, corrections, improvements, questions...

-Feel free to generate a trunk of this repo and to submit [issues](https://github.com/Biocomputing-Teaching/Template_TFG/issues) of [pull requests](https://github.com/Biocomputing-Teaching/Template_TFG/pulls) to help improving the template.
+Feel free to generate a trunk of this repo and to submit [issues](https://github.com/Biocomputing-Teaching/Template_TFG/issues) of [pull requests](https://github.com/Biocomputing-Teaching/Template_TFG/pulls) in a fork to help improving the template.

 To learn how to edit $\LaTeX$ files there are a [myriad of resources](https://github.com/MislavJaksic/Latex-Overleaf) in the web.
 Simply google your specific question and you will get the answer.
 Additionally, AI tools like ChatGPT can help a lot in building $\LaTeX$ code if you get stuck with some commands or errors reported by the compiler.
-Finally, external editors like [Overleaf](https://www.overleaf.com/project) can be of great place to start, although once you keep progressing you may prefer using advanced tools like [Visual Studio Code](https://code.visualstudio.com), or [Atom](https://atom-editor.cc), to name some.
+Finally, external editors like [Overleaf](https://www.overleaf.com/project) can be a great place to start, although once you keep progressing you may prefer using advanced tools like [Visual Studio Code](https://code.visualstudio.com), or [Atom](https://atom-editor.cc), to name some.

 ## Disclaimer

-This template has been created and will be maintained as a help to your writing, but it assumes you will do the proper installation of your $\LaTeX$ environment and editing tools.
+This template has been adapted from the analogous from Imperial College London and will be maintained as a help to your writing, but it assumes you will do the proper installation of your $\LaTeX$ environment and editing tools.
 In addition, the `non-official` character of the template states precisely this, so its use needs to be validated by your degree thesis supervisor.